-The door between the garage and the living area of the home is generally required to be a proper fire-rated door.
-Since many fires start in the garage area, having a pet door in the door to the house may allow a fire in the garage, to spread more rapidly.
+The door between the garage and the living area of a home is generally required to be a proper fire-rated door.
+Since many fires start in the garage area, having a pet door in the door to the house may allow a fire in the garage to spread more rapidly.

-Inspectors will often refer to one hour fire rated doors.
-Most building departs consider a solid core wood door (not a hollow core wooden door) 1 and 3/8 inch thick, or a 1 and 3/8 inch thick honeycomb metal door, or a 20 minute fire rated door; as sufficient to meet this requirement.
+Inspectors will often refer to one-hour fire-rated doors.
+Most building departments consider a solid core wood door (not a hollow core wooden door) 1 and 3/8 inch thick, or a 1 and 3/8 inch thick honeycomb metal door, or a 20-minute fire-rated door as sufficient to meet this requirement.
 Once a doggy door or a glass window is put into the door, it loses its fire rating, unless the doggy door or glass is fire rated for this use.
 Most are not.

-Fire rated doors will sometimes have a metal plate on the hing edge, indicating the door is fire rated.
-However, many doors conform to the fire rating requirements, but do not have a plate, or tag, on the edge of the door.
-Another requirement of a fire door is that it be self closing.
-(READ ABOUT SELF-CLOSING DOOR REQUIREMENTS )
+Fire-rated doors will sometimes have a metal plate on the hinge edge, indicating the door is fire rated.
+However, many doors that conform to the fire rating requirements do not have a plate or tag on the edge of the door.
+Another requirement of a fire door is that it be a self-closing door.

 Many buyers are content with leaving the existing door, especially if they have a pet that would use the door.
 This is risky because many fires start in the garage.
 The safest thing to do is to replace a non-conforming door with a properly rated fire door.

 The problem for many people is that they lose the pet door doing this.
 Should a buyer decide not to correct the problem, then at a minimum they should make sure that the garage has a heat detector and properly installed smoke and carbon monoxide detectors in the house.

 Who to consult?
 Door hangers, finish carpenters, and qualified handymen.

 DIY homeowners may install a fire door on their own.
 Door hangers finish carpenters and qualified handymen are the most proficient at installing and working on doors.